No Products in the Cart

 How to Mail a Letter | Simply Noted

 Mailing a letter used to be a pretty simple process, but with the advent of email and other digital communication methods, it seems like handwritten notes have become a lost art.
 However, there are still many reasons why sending a letter might be preferable to sending an email or using some other form of digital communication.
+Snail mail is still the best way to reach out to someone!
+When you send mail through the post, people notice.

 Why Are Handwritten Letters Still Valuable?